 Where to Implement RPA In Your RCM Strategy?

-There are many applications of robotic process automation in revenue cycle management.
+There are many applications of Robotic Process Automation (RPA) in revenue cycle management.
 The most common ones are:

 1. Revenue Cycle Automation:

 This is a system that automates the steps from coding to payment, fulfillment, and customer service.